Grades 4 through 6

 Pre-Visit and Post-Visit Activities

 Expose your students to the art of looking carefully and sharing ideas about art.
-These pre- and post-visit activities are designed to model what students do on their Art Connections tour.
+These pre- and post-visit activities are designed to model Art Connections tour elements.